 Weekly Texas Hay Report

-Compared to last report: All hay classes traded mostly steady.
-Trade
+Compared to last report: All hay classes traded fully steady.
+The

-demand is high.
-Prices for hay and pellets quoted per ton except where
+staying steady for now.
+Prices for hay and pellets quoted per ton except

 The Texas Department of Agriculture has Hay and Grazing phone set